-Cargill is expanding its presence in Ohio with a $50-million investment in a new premix and nutrition plant in Lewisburg.
+Cargill is expanding its presence in Ohio with a $50 million investment in a new premix and nutrition plant in Lewisburg, Ohio.

 Cargill broke ground Nov.
-8 on the 220,000-sq.-ft. facility, which will sit on the same site as its current operation on State Route 503.
-The expansion will be completed spring 2019, and will result in a dozen new jobs in the Lewisburg area.
+8 on the 220,000 sq. ft. facility, which will sit on the same site as its current operation on State Route 503.
+The expansion will be completed in the spring of 2019 and will result in a dozen new jobs in the Lewisburg area.

 “This state-of-the-art facility will better help us meet evolving customer needs and preferences for antibiotic-free meat, milk and egg products,” said Dean Barker, business operations director for Cargill's premix and nutrition business in the U.S. “Given these consumer preferences, it is important for us to invest in new and enhanced manufacturing capabilities.”